oss-generic/process/codingStandards/CodingStandard-Java.md

 <unusual> = volatile | transient
 ```

-The most important lesson here is to keep the *access* modifier as the first modifier.
-Of the possible modifiers, this is by far the most important, and it must stand out in the method declaration.
-For the other modifiers, the order is less important, but it make sense to have a fixed convention.
+>Rationale: The most important point here is to keep the *access* modifier as the first modifier.
+The order is less important for the other modifiers, but it make sense to have a fixed convention.

 ### **Types**

-**6. Array specifiers must be attached to the type not the variable.**
+**6. :star: Array specifiers must be attached to the type not the variable.**

 <table>
   <tr>